 If those sound familiar, this talk is for you.
 Lucy Wyman discusses several ways open source projects need your help, what to look for in a project you’re contributing to, and some first steps to making your first pull request.
 The truth is that everyone who uses a technology can help that technology, whether by submitting a bug report, correcting a spelling error in documentation, submitting a patch to fix a bug, adding unit tests, updating dependencies. . .the list goes on.

-Lucy Wyman is a software engineer in test for Puppet Labs, where she automates tests and develops testing infrastructure for Puppet orchestrator, PCP, and PE core.
-Lucy holds a BS in computer science from Oregon State University, where she worked as a frontend engineer for the OSU Open Source Lab.
-She spends her free time hanging out with friends, hiking, experiencing new things, and enjoying a wide variety of podcasts, TV shows, blogs, books, and other media.
-You can find out what she’s thinking on her blog.
+Lucy Wyman is a software engineer at Puppet, where she works on the company’s open source remote task runner Bolt.
+Previously, she was a frontend engineer for Oregon State University’s Open Source Lab.
+Lucy holds a BS in computer science from Oregon State University.
+In her free time, she likes hanging out with friends, hiking, experiencing new things, and enjoying a wide variety of podcasts, TV shows, blogs, books, and other media.
+You can find out more on her blog.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com